 Next, an Oathmark fantasy game.
 It somehow reminded me a little of an old WFB report in White Dwarf, although with the colouring set to a different shade??
 Hopefully that makes even a little bit of sense!!

-A very pretty piece of something slightly whimsical next: a 'Prelude to Madasahatta' game, which features some characters related to that famous campaign, but set a few decades earlier.
+A very nice piece of something slightly whimsical next: a 'Prelude to Madasahatta' game, which features some characters related to that famous campaign, but set a few decades earlier.
 A bunch of jolly yet hard jack tars go to beat up some Zanzibari slave traders.

 A slightly more serious take on Colonial action next: A British landing in the Opium Wars (I think)